virtualagc/virtualagc/Rope-Module Dump Library/README.md

 # <a name="Inventory">Inventory of Dumped Rope-Memory Modules</a>

-Unless otherwise stated, all dumps of physical rope-memory modules were performed by Mike Stewart.
-Two methods were used.
+Unless otherwise stated, all dumps of physical rope-memory modules &mdash; and corrections to that data, where appropriate &mdash; were performed by **Mike Stewart**, so even though Mike performed all or all of the actual work, I won't keep mentioning him over and over again.
+Mike is the default.

+As far as dumping the data is concerned, two methods were used.
 One involved [the AGC from the collection of Jimmie Loocke, restored in 2019](http://www.ibiblio.org/apollo/Restoration.html), at which point (as far as I know) it became the only functional AGC then in existence.
 The method was to insert available rope-memory modules into this AGC, when compatible, and to exploit the AGC to dump their contents.
-Eventually the restored AGC was no longer available for this purpose, and Mike designed and constructed dedicated rope-memory module reader devices which he could use for dumping additional modules as they became available.
+Eventually, though, the restored AGC became unavailable for this purpose, so an alternate method was needed.
+At that point and Mike designed and constructed dedicated rope-memory module reader devices which he could use for dumping additional modules as they became available.

 ## 1003133-18-BlockI-Sunrise33+-B29.bin